 This practice brief explains why it is critical to track and respond to the unintended consequences of violence prevention programming.
 It gives practical examples from the experiences of organisations and proposes approaches to support this process and promote organisational and programme learning and adaptation.

 - What are ‘unintended consequences’ of programming and why is it important to track them?

 - What have been some examples of unintended consequences of VAW prevention programming?

-- What have been the various experiences of these issues in different organiszations?
+- What have been the various experiences of these issues in different organisations?

-- What tools and approaches can be used to track unintended consequences and adapt VAW prevention program to changing realities?
+- What tools and approaches can be used to track unintended consequences and adapt VAW prevention programme to changing realities?